 How can I use the money in my account?

 Your account can be used for any purpose.
-However, for your withdrawals to be considered tax-free, the money must be used for the student's qualified higher-education expenses at an eligible educational institution.*
+However, for your withdrawals to be considered tax-free, the money must be used for the student's qualified education expenses at an eligible educational institution.*

 Refer to IRS Publication 970 for more detailed information on eligible expenses.

-What if I do not use the money in my account for a qualified higher-education expense?
+What if I do not use the money in my account for a qualified education expense?

-The earnings portion of a distribution not used for a student's qualified education expenses is subject to federal and state income taxes and a 10% federal penalty tax.
+The earnings portion of a distribution not used for a student's qualified education expenses is subject to federal taxes and a 10% federal penalty tax and may be subject to state income taxes.
 Exceptions to this penalty include a withdrawal made because the student:

 - Has died or become disabled.